alexander7xu/saar_cl/3_cky_parsing/README.md

 ## Runtime

 - On my computer it take ~1s to recognize, ~1s to count, and ~2s to parse all 98 sentences in the dataset.
-- However, running NLTK parser to get ground truths will take ~1min. **My algorithm is extremely faster than NLTK**.
+- However, running NLTK parser to test the grammar will take ~1min. **My algorithm is extremely faster than NLTK**.

 ## Extra Points

-- I implemented a method to convert the nltk format CFG into Chomsky Normal Form.
+- I implemented a method to convert the NLTK format CFG into Chomsky Normal Form.
 - I implemented a method to count the number of parse trees without actually building them.
 - I plotted a Sentence Length vs. Speed & Number of Trees curve to compare the efficiency (**in nanosecond precision**).
 - I implemented the labeled and unlabeled F1 score calculation and tested it with the example parse trees of sentence `But the concept is workable`.